 Mary’s lecture inspired the audience to a lively response section.
 Questions addressed why as a society we might be more ‘heartlessly’ focussed on what children will become rather than who they are now, and at the impact recent governments have had on the UK’s lack of success in alleviating child poverty.
 Inevitably the question arose about whether Brexit will mean a divergence (worsening?) in UK social policy, but Mary suggested that the UK has been a greater contributor to EU social policy than vice versa.

 Overall it was a fascinating afternoon, and our heartfelt thanks to all the alumni who chose to kick off their weekends with us.
-The podcast will be available online shortly, and the link will be posted here.
+The podcast is available here.